ggaswint/ARIANNAanalysis/README.md

 **plotThermalNoiseVsTemp.py**
 Plots the root mean square voltage due to thermal noise for an idealized amplifier as a function of temperature.

+**printEventTriggerTimes.py**
+Prints the event trigger times for each event in a calibrated root file.

 **printStations.py**
 A way to print out some of an ARIANNA stations configuration such as antenna types and orientations.